AfroDeivid/automatic-interviews-processing/README.md

 If only ``language`` is specified, the model will attempt to translate any detected language into the specified language.

 To improve performance, specify the task as ``translate`` if you know in advance that the audio is in a certain language (e.g., French) and want to translate it into English.

+The pipeline will automatically:

+- Traverse all subdirectories to locate audio files.
+- Use the main folder name as the experiment name for the Experiment column in the output CSV.
+- Output results for each file in text format and structured CSV format.

+## Outputs
+- Text Format: Simplified and easy-to-read files for manual review.
+- CSV Format: A structured format ideal for analysis, with columns such as:
+  - Experiment name (derived from the main folder).
+  - File name.
+  - Participant ID.
+  - Timestamps for each segment.
+  - Speaker roles and transcription content.

 # Mentions